-RISK FACTORS INVOLVED WITH AN INVESTMENT IN BNO
+RISK FACTORS INVOLVED WITH AN INVESTMENT IN USO

 You should consider carefully the risks described below before making an investment decision.
-You should also refer to the other information included in this prospectus as well as information found in our periodic reports, which include BNO's financial statements and the related notes, that are incorporated by reference.
-See "Incorporation By Reference of Certain Information", page 61.
+You should also refer to the other information included in this prospectus as well as information found in our periodic reports, which include USO's financial statements and the related notes, that are incorporated by reference.
+See "Incorporation By Reference of Certain Information", page 64.

-BNO's investment objective is for the daily changes in percentage terms of its shares' per share NAV to reflect the daily changes in percentage terms of the spot price of Brent crude oil as measured by the daily changes in the price of the futures contract, plus interest earned on BNO's collateral holdings, for Brent crude oil traded on the ICE Futures that is the near month contract to expire, except when the near month contract is within two weeks of expiration, in which case the futures contract will be the next month contract to expire (the "Benchmark Futures Contract"), less BNO's expenses.
-BNO seeks to achieve its investment objective by investing so that the average daily percentage change in BNO's NAV for any period of 30 successive valuation days will be over the same period.
-BNO's investment strategy is designed to provide investors with a cost-effective way to invest indirectly in Brent crude oil and to hedge against movements in the spot price of Brent crude oil.
-An investment in BNO involves investment risk similar to a direct investment in Futures Contracts and Other Crude Oil-Related Investments, and correlation risk, or the risk that investors purchasing shares to hedge against movements in the price of Brent crude oil Brent crude oil.
-In addition to investment risk and correlation risk, an investment in BNO involves tax risks, OTC risks, and other risks.
+USO's investment objective is for the daily percentage changes in the net asset value ("NAV") per share to reflect the daily percentage changes of the spot price of light, sweet crude oil, as measured by the daily percentage changes in the price of the Benchmark Oil Futures Contract, plus interest earned on USO's collateral holdings, less USO's expenses.
+USO seeks to achieve its investment objective by investing so that the average daily percentage change in USO's NAV for any period of 30 successive valuation days will be within plus/minus ten percent (10%) of the average daily percentage change in the price of the Benchmark Oil Futures Contract over the same period.
+USO's investment strategy is designed to provide investors with a cost-effective way to invest indirectly in crude oil and to hedge against movements in the spot price of light, sweet crude oil.
+An investment in USO involves investment risk similar to a direct investment in Oil Futures Contracts and Other Oil-Related Investments, and correlation risk, or the risk that investors purchasing shares to hedge against movements in the price of crude oil will have an efficient hedge only if the price they pay for their shares closely correlates with the price of crude oil.
+In addition to investment risk and correlation risk, an investment in USO involves tax risks, OTC risks, and other risks.